ncatlab/nlab-content/pages/0/8/4/8/18480/content.md

 The terms *walk*, *trail* and *path* are standard in modern combinatorics.
 They are in particular compatible with standard usage in the theory of *undirected* graphs, in that upon forgetting (so to speak) the directions in the various definitions, one obtains the standard notions of walk, trail and path in (undirected) graph theory (for example [Figure 1.8](#BondyMurtyFirstEdition) illustrates precisely this convention).

 Many (e.g. [p.
-11](#DG2nd) and [) modern reference define walks to be sequences whose codomain conains both vertices and arcs.
+11](#DG2nd) and [Chapter 1](#BondyMurtyFirstEdition)) modern reference define walks to be sequences whose codomain conains both vertices and arcs.
 For simplicity we do not do so.
 Having paths consist of vertices only, and letting the structure of the target space determine the axioms seems cleaner.
 We can afford to make this simplification *only* because digraphs cannot have any parallel arcs: for digraphs, our definition and the vertex-arc-alternating definition of [p.
 11](#DG2nd) are equivalent to all intents and purposes.
-There is, however a good reason why e.g. [Bondy and Murty](#BondyMurtyFirstEdition)   use the latter definition: for them, a *directed graph* [10.1](#BondyMurtyFirstEdition) is not a *digraph* but a [[quiver]], and---evidently---if multiple parallel arcs are permitted, *then a vertex-sequence does not contain enough information to define a "walk"*.
+There is, however a good reason why e.g. [Bondy and Murty](#BondyMurtyFirstEdition) use the latter definition: for them, a *directed graph* is (cf. [10.1](#BondyMurtyFirstEdition), though Bondy--Murty's formalization is different from usual [[quivers]] and a rare hybrid between purely functional and purely relation-theoretic formalizations: they use maps with codomain set $V\times V$) not a *digraph* but a [[quiver]], and---evidently---if multiple parallel arcs are permitted, *then a vertex-sequence does not contain enough information to define a "walk"*.
 Upon stepping from one vertex to the next, a vertex sequence by itself cannot tell one which parallel arc to pick.